 - People in or formerly in a dating relationship.

 Family Protective Order

 In family violence cases, the judge can issue a protective order to protect a person involved in the case, usually the alleged victim.
-The protective order a condition of the defendant’s bail or release.
-Family violence gets defined as an incident resulting in physical harm, assault, or a threat of violence that constitutes fear of imminent harm between family members.
+The protective order is a condition of the defendant’s bail or release.
+Family violence is defined as an incident resulting in physical harm, assault, or a threat of violence that constitutes fear of imminent harm between family members.
 Verbal abuse or an argument is not family violence unless there is present danger and the likelihood that physical violence will occur.

 Family Violence Protective Order

 One of the most commonly issued protective orders by the court is the Family Violence Protective Order.
-This order gets issued at the time of arraignment during a criminal proceeding.
+This order is issued at the time of arraignment during a criminal proceeding.
 A defendant will usually meet with the family relations staff and family relations may recommend that a protective order get issued.
 These types of protective orders usually go into effect from when issued until the criminal charges get disposed of.
-Sometimes, however, a protective order can get withdrawn before there is a disposition of the criminal charges.
+Sometimes, however, a protective order can be withdrawn before there is a disposition of the criminal charges.

 A family member that has been subjected to an incessant threat of physical injury by another family member or person in a relationship can apply to the Superior Court for a restraining order.
 The court can make appropriate orders to protect the applicant and dependent children or others, including temporary child custody or visitation rights.
 The court can issue an immediate ex parte order as appropriate if the applicant alleges immediate and present physical danger.

 Protective orders last for up to six months and may be extended for additional time as the court finds necessary on the applicant’s motion.